oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/kernel_args_restrict/README.md

 ### What Is Pointer Aliasing?
-Pointer aliasing occurs when the same memory location can be accessed using different *names* (i.e. variables).
+Pointer aliasing occurs when the same memory location can be accessed using different *names* (i.e., variables).
 For example, consider the code below.
-Here, the variable `pi` can be changed one of three ways: `pi=3.14159`, `*a=3.14159` or `*b=3.14159`.
+Here, the variable `pi` can be changed in three ways: `pi=3.14159`, `*a=3.14159` or `*b=3.14159`.
 In general, the compiler has to be conservative about which accesses may alias to each other and avoid making optimizations that reorder and/or parallelize operations.

 ```c++
 float pi = 3.14;